Skip to content

 Instead of it activating side lights when the ignition goes on it would activate the dipped headlight instead.

-Relay kits are readily available from eBay etc.
+Relay kits are readily available from ebay etc.

 Hi Stoney871